emtreila/js-heroes-node/tasks/task-7-swagger-documentation.md

 5. **Security**: Document authentication requirements
 6. **Keep Updated**: Update documentation when API changes

+## Documentation Checklist

+Before considering this task complete, verify:

+- [ ] All 16 endpoints are documented
+- [ ] All schemas are defined (Comedian, Performance, User, Favorite, Error, AuthRequest, AuthResponse)
+- [ ] All status codes are documented for each endpoint (200, 201, 400, 401, 404, 409, 500)
+- [ ] Query parameters are documented (nationality, limit, offset, comedianId)
+- [ ] Path parameters are documented (:id, :comedianId)
+- [ ] Request bodies are documented with schemas
+- [ ] Response bodies are documented with schemas
+- [ ] Protected routes have `security: [{ bearerAuth: [] }]`
+- [ ] Authentication is documented (bearerAuth security scheme)
+- [ ] Swagger UI is accessible at `/api-docs`
+- [ ] All endpoints are testable from Swagger UI
+- [ ] Examples are provided where helpful

 ## Next Steps

 Congratulations!
 You've completed all the core tasks.
 You can now explore the extra assignments or review what you've learned.